Achievable logoAchievable logo

 An investor purchases 10,000 shares of a 5%, $100 par preferred stock

-As we discussed, this investor receives $50,000 in annual dividends (5% x $100 par x 10,000 shares). $50,000 is a considerable amount of money to make on dividends, and many people can live off $50,000 of annual income today.
-If prices of goods and services across the country begin rising considerably, it becomes more and more difficult to pull off.
-As the dollar loses purchasing power (costing more money to buy the same thing), the fixed return from investments like preferred stock becomes less valuable.
-This is why high inflation rates result in falling preferred stock market prices.
+This investor receives $50,000 in annual dividends (5% x $100 par x 10,000 shares).
+If prices across the economy rise significantly, that same $50,000 buys less than it used to.
+As the dollar loses purchasing power, the fixed dividend from preferred stock becomes less valuable in real terms.
+This is why high inflation rates are often associated with falling preferred stock market prices.

 Call features